kaanan99/noses/README.md

   - “Full seal”: any image where the percentage of seal found in the image is greater than threshold_max

 The “User Input” section at the top is where you can specify various parameters including:
+- *path_data*: the path for the input training data and labels to the cnn
+- *path_plots*: the path for the outputted bin plots
-- size: the size of the dataset
+- *size*: the size of the dataset
-- binary_flag: true for binary classification, false for tertiary classification
+- *binary_flag*: true for binary classification, false for tertiary classification
-- full_grid_search: true to run a full grid search, false to run an arbitrary model
+- *full_grid_search*: true to run a full grid search, false to run an arbitrary model
-- threshold_min_grid: grid for threshold_min, the minimum percentage to indicate the presence of a seal
+- *threshold_min_grid*: grid for threshold_min, the minimum percentage to indicate the presence of a seal
-- threshold_max_grid: grid for threshold_max, the maximum percentage to indicate the presence of a partial seal
+- *threshold_max_grid*: grid for threshold_max, the maximum percentage to indicate the presence of a partial seal
-- cnn_blocks_grid: grid for the number of Conv-Conv-Pool (CCP) blocks
+- *cnn_blocks_grid*: grid for the number of Conv-Conv-Pool (CCP) blocks
-- dense_layers_grid: grid for the number of dense layers
+- *dense_layers_grid*: grid for the number of dense layers
-- filter_mult_grid: grid for the filter multiplier, a multiplier that determines the dimensionality of the output space for the convolutional layers
+- *filter_mult_grid*: grid for the filter multiplier, a multiplier that determines the dimensionality of the output space for the convolutional layers
-- kernel_size_grid: grid for the kernel size, which specifies the height and width of the convolution window
+- *kernel_size_grid*: grid for the kernel size, which specifies the height and width of the convolution window
-- strides_grid: grid for the strides, which specifies the strides of the convolution along the height and width
+- *strides_grid*: grid for the strides, which specifies the strides of the convolution along the height and width
-- dropout_flag_grid: grid for dropout flag, a boolean flag indicating whether to add a dropout layer
+- *dropout_flag_grid*: grid for dropout flag, a boolean flag indicating whether to add a dropout layer

 ## Training Output
 Information about each model trained in the grid search and the test metrics are printed to stdout.